FSou1/EmojiGroupedByLength/README.md

 # EmojiGroupedByLength
-Every emoji grouped by it's length in JavaScript
+Every emoji grouped by its length in JavaScript

 ```js
 '☺'.length   // 1